 Where a managing authority thinks it needs to deprive someone of their liberty they have to ask for this to be authorised by a supervisory body.
 They can do this up to 28 days in advance of when they plan to deprive the person of their liberty.

-For care homes the supervisory body is the local authority/Northern Ireland health and social care trust where the person is ordinarily resident.
-Usually this will be the local authority/Northern Ireland health and social care trust where the care home is located unless the person is funded by a different local authority/Northern Ireland health and social care trust.
+For care homes the supervisory body is the local authority where the person is ordinarily resident.
+Usually this will be the local authority where the care home is located unless the person is funded by a different local authority.

 For hospitals the supervisory body will usually be the local primary care trust (PCT) in England, or local health board (LHB) in Wales.
 It may be a different PCT or LHB if the funding for the person's health care comes from a different body.